jimburton/scrabble/chapters/Chapter7.md

 ourselves by defining `encode` and `decode` functions for each type, but as we don't want to do anything special the instances can be derived.
-In order to make this work we have to turn on two language extensions `DeriveGeneric` and `DeriveAnyClass`.
+In order to make this work we have to turn on two language
+extensions: `DeriveGeneric` and `DeriveAnyClass`.
 For each type we want to derive the `aeson` instances for, we also need to derive an instance of `Generic`, which is a typeclass the compiler uses internally.